Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ### REST Endpoint

-Unlike other databases, Azure Cosmos DB does not have the support to generate REST endpoints as it already have an [REST API endpoint](https://docs.microsoft.com/en-us/rest/api/cosmos-db/) readily available.
+Unlike other databases, Data API Builder for Azure Cosmos DB does not have the support to generate REST endpoints as it already has a [REST API endpoint](https://docs.microsoft.com/en-us/rest/api/cosmos-db/) readily available.

 ### GraphQL endpoint